 There are very substantial differences between a Georgia Chapter 7 bankruptcy and a Georgia Chapter 13 bankruptcy.

 A Georgia Chapter 13 bankruptcy involves you repaying your debts through a monthly payment plan.
 Your petition for Chapter 13 must include a copy of your proposed repayment plan.
-After any reasonable monthly expenses are paid, you must show the available money you have that can go toward paying off your debts and how you are going to divide that money between all of your creditors.
+Meanwhile, you must pay reasonable monthly expenses.
+After that, you must show the available money you have that can go toward paying off your debts.
+You also need to show how you are going to divide that money between all of your creditors.

-Secured debts, referred to as priority claims for such things as your mortgage, car payments, taxes, and back child support must be paid in full.
+You have to pay secured debts, referred to as priority claims for such things as your mortgage, car payments, taxes, and back child support must in full.
 Any unsecured debts such as credit cards, medical bills, etc., generally are only partially paid for sometimes as low as 10 cents on the dollar.

-Your Chapter 13 repayment plan must pass three tests to make sure all unsecured creditors are paid the same as if you filed for a Chapter 7 bankruptcy.
+Your Chapter 13 repayment plan must pass three tests to make sure all unsecured creditors are paid the same as if you had a filing of a Chapter 7 bankruptcy.

-Once you’ve filed for a Georgia Chapter 13 bankruptcy, your monthly payments will start and are normally automatically withdrawn from your earnings.
+Once you’ve filed for a Georgia Chapter 13 bankruptcy, your monthly payments will start.
+After that, these payments are normally automatically withdrawn from your earnings.

 What is a Georgia Chapter 7 Bankruptcy?

-In a Georgia Chapter 7 bankruptcy, a trustee will be appointed to your case to make sure your creditors are getting paid as much as possible.
-Any paperwork you submit to the court will be scrutinized carefully with special attention being given to any assets you may have or any exemptions that you filed.
-Any part of your case can be challenged by the Trustee.
+A Georgia Chapter 7 bankruptcy trustee will make sure your creditors receive as much payment as possible.
+The court will carefully scrutinize any paperwork you submit.
+Special attention is given to any assets you may have or any exemptions that you file.
+The Trustee can challenge any part of your case.

 The 341 Meeting of Creditors, which you have to attend, is the first meeting with all of your creditors.
-Usually, however, no creditors attend this meeting for a Chapter 7 bankruptcy, but one or two of them who have questions may choose to attend this meeting.
+Usually, however, no creditors attend this meeting for a Chapter 7 bankruptcy.
+However, one or two of them who have questions may choose to attend this meeting.

-Generally, there aren’t any exemptions in a Chapter 7 bankruptcy case, and any non-exempt assets must be turned over to the trustee after the 341 Meeting of the Creditors.
+Generally, there aren’t any exemptions in a Chapter 7 bankruptcy case.
+Any non-exempt assets must be given to the trustee after the 341 Meeting of the Creditors.

-Is There Any Property That Is Exempt From Being Seized in a Bankruptcy?
+Is Any Property Exempt From Seizure in a Bankruptcy?